ravendesignsystem/rds/src/docs/dev/main-concepts/blocks-in-depth/index.md

 </div>
 ```

-All Max-Width Blocks must use either a `u-block--s`, `u-block--m`, or `u-block--l` class in its opening tag.
+All Max-Width Blocks must use either a `u-block--s`, `u-block--l`, or `u-block--l` class in its opening tag.

 **Note**: for better readability, the recommended max-width for content blocks with type is `u-block--s`.